uulm-smart-sensing/documentation/Readme.md

 ## User Story Map

 The user story map is a visual representation of the requirements and functions from the user's point of view.
-It shows the different user stories and their prioritisation.
-The User Story Map helps to get a comprehensive overview of the requirements and their relationships to each other.
+It shows the different user stories and their prioritization.
+The user story map helps to get a comprehensive overview of the requirements and their relationships to each other.

-For more information on the User Story Map, see the [User Story Map document](./User%20Story%20Map/User%20Story%20Map.pdf).
+For more information on the user story map, see the [User Story Map document](./User%20Story%20Map/User%20Story%20Map.pdf).

 ## Requirements Engineering